The Cheapest DIY LED Grow Lights for Houseplants

-I originally had a 4 ft grow light stand with T-12 lights and I also experimented with T-5’s.
-Fluorescent lights put out a lot of heat, which can cause leaf burn to plants if water droplets are left on the leaves.
-LED lights do not get very hot at all.
-In fact, I often get water on the leaves of African violets and it never harms them since the LED lights aren’t hot enough to cause a burn.
-Also, LED’s are a safer option opposed to having hot fluorescent bulbs burning for long hours in your home.
-Fluorescent bulbs can be a fire hazard if they overheat.
+In fact, I’m never concerned if I accidentally get water on the leaves of African violets.
+It never harms them since the LED lights aren’t hot enough to cause a burn.
+Also, LEDs are a safer option as opposed to having hot fluorescent bulbs burning for long hours in your home.
+Unfortunately, fluorescent lighting can be a fire hazard if they overheat.

 In addition, the only way to change the intensity of fluorescent lights is by changing their distance from the plants.
-That means that you either have to take that into consideration when building your stand or make the height of your lights adjustable.
-Fluorescent lights on chains waste a lot of vertical space that could be better used for more plants.
+That means that you either have to take that into consideration when building your own grow light stand or make the height of your lights adjustable.
+Those old shop light fixtures (fluorescent light bars) hung on a piece of chain waste a lot of vertical space that could be better used for more plants!

 Since the LED light tape is flush against the underside of each shelf, it doesn’t take up any extra vertical space.
-The small size of LED light tape allows it to be almost hidden which is so much more attractive than the metal housing of traditional fluorescent lights.
+The small size of LED light tape allows it to be almost hidden which is so much more attractive than the metal housing of traditional fluorescent lights or incandescent bulbs.